The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. Do you feel people are ready for a film like Brahmastra?

-A. There are lot of different perceptions about this film.
-Brahmastra is your summer blockbuster, entertaining film rooted to Indian cinema.
+A. There are a lot of different perceptions about this film.
+Brahmastra is your summer blockbuster, an entertaining film rooted in Indian cinema.
 There's a way how Ayan wants to portray a film.
 I am extremely excited to work with actors like Amitabh Bachchan and Alia Bhatt.

 Q. Shamshera is something which you have never attempted before.
 It's a completely different space for you.
 What made you take up that film?

 A. Well primarily, the script and the character.
 It's set in 1800s.
 It's about a group of Daku tribes who are fighting for their rights against the British East India Company.
 The way it was written was very entertaining and action-oriented.
 Sanjay Dutt is playing the antagonist in that film.
-So now, I am looking forward to work with him as an actor.
+So now, I am looking forward to working with him as an actor.
 Karan Malhotra is an exciting director.
 I really enjoyed watching Agneepath and am looking forward to Shamshera now.

 Q. Would you be okay taking up a light-hearted film like Bachna Ae Haseeno or Ajab Prem Ki Gazab Kahaani today?

-A. Ya, I am looking forward to do a comedy.
+A. Ya, I am looking forward to doing a comedy.
 I have been searching for one.
 But the problem is there ain't many people in the industry who are dabbling with this genre right now.
 I would love to do a film like Hera Pheri or Andaz Apna Apna.

 'There's Nothing Controversial Or Conflict In My Life That Would Make Good Cinema'